DynamicGenetics/COVID-19-Community-Response/backlog.md

 - `README.md` updated with instructions to setup the environment and reference to the backlog
 - minor changes and tweaks to the source code in `tweet-processing`
     -  PEP8 reformatting, removed unused imports, few typos.

+### 31st March 2020 `@ninadicara`

+- Added `mapbox-web` folder, with a draft of a mapbox html file using geojson layers.
+- Added `demographics_withstops.xlsx` to show how colour stops were generated for each layer.